writethedocs/www/docs/conf/atlantic/2024/example-proposal.rst

 Other Information
 -----------------

+**Anything that does not fit in the previous two questions.
+Not public.**

 Based on your background, use this section to describe your qualifications to the selection committee.

 We welcome talks from first-time speakers, from industry experts, and from everyone in between.
 Whatever your background and experience, we prefer hearing about new approaches rather than about tried-and-tested technology.
 We especially welcome talks from underrepresented groups within the tech community.